 On a practical level, this may determine if you are going to get rid of all your belongings and start life somewhere anew or if you’re sticking them in storage temporarily.
 Your time abroad may be a one year intentional sabbatical or an open, indefinite adventure.
 Are you selling the house?
 Will you have to sublease your apartment?
 Is it worth it to keep your car?
-Dr. Tiffany Smith, an American expat in UAE, decided it was better to get rid of her leased car for her one year move abroad because financially that was more prudent.

 That said, life is unpredictable.
 What we may intend to do and what actually happens might be two different things.
 You may get rid of your stuff with the intention of not coming back only to find yourself home within two years.
 Either way, it is still advisable to have some idea of a timeline.

-3. Will I be able to support myself?
+Will I be able to support myself?

 You’re going to need money.
 It doesn’t matter whether it comes from working for a company or working for yourself; you’ll need funds.
 You need some clear idea as to how to pay for your life.
 This may require some research depending on the cost of living wherever you may land.
 Will you be able to secure employment in your new location?
 Do I have the skills and ability to be self-employed?
 Have I saved enough money to live in my desired host country?
 Whatever decision you decide to take, it will have to start with a budget and a financial plan.

-4. Can I handle being away from my people?
+Can I handle being away from my people?

 If people are part of the reason why you’re thinking about hauling it, this doesn’t apply to you.
 But for everyone else, this can be a challenge.
 Not having your support system immediately available when things go south when homesickness, frustration or depression kicks in can be rough.
 This is a big trade off for a new adventure.